UsabilityEngineering/ux-portfolio-Subasamax/j02/README.md

 Journal Entry: 12/11/2022

 I decided to get on Adobe Illustrator and see if I can make some art.
 My main goal with Adobe Illustrator at the moment is to learn how to use the software in order to create some art.
-I want to see how **Learnable** or how easy it is to use adobe illustrator is.
+I want to see how **learnable** or how easy it is to use adobe illustrator is.
 When I start with Adobe Illustrator, I start with nothing.

 ![InitialPhoto](Assets/Start.jpg)